 - Next.js with Guillermo Rauch: a broad discussion about Next.js and the value it creates.
 It's pretty interesting to hear Guillermo explain how the vercel dashboard is just a static page which starts loading dynamic data before react even mounts!

 Another cool podcast about software engineering.
 My top episodes are quite old:

 - Leading Gitlab to $100M ARR with Sid Sijbrandij.
-Gitlab has an amazing stories.
-GOoing after Github by the simple idea of making it a better version of Github was a juge bet.
-We also here about the story behind the very famous Gitlab open source Handbook that drives Gitlab operation in an entirely open way.
+Gitlab has an amazing story.
+Going after Github by the simple idea of making it a better version of Github was a huge bet.
+We also hear about the story behind the very famous Gitlab open source Handbook that drives Gitlab operations in an entirely open way.

 - Redux & React with Dan Abramov.
 Dan is an amazing engineer who invented Redux before beging hired by Facebook.